WITH-Test/hello-cicd/README.md

     commands:
     - docker push $REPOSITORY_URI:build-image
     - docker push $REPOSITORY_URI:$IMAGE_TAG
+    - docker push $REPOSITORY_URI:latest
     - echo Writing image definitions file...
     - printf '[{"name":"{{container_name_in_task_definition}}","imageUri":"%s"}]' $REPOSITORY_URI:$IMAGE_TAG > imagedefinitions.json
 artifacts:
     files: imagedefinitions.json
 ```

-Making sure to put the right name in the last command.
+Making sure to put the right name in the last command, that will put a file in the S3, pointing to the image that was just pushed.

 ## CodePipeline